-The insurance industry continues to be a hotbed of innovation, with activity driven by growing demand for digitalization and personalization.
+The insurance industry continues to be a hotbed of innovation.
+Activity driven by growing demand for digitalization and personalization.
 With the growing importance of technologies such as telematics, machine learning (ML), big data, deep learning, and data science, insurers are overcoming demographic challenges, low penetration rates, cybercrimes and fraudulent claims.
 In the last three years alone, there have been over 11,000 patents filed and granted in the insurance industry, according to GlobalData’s report on Innovation in Insurance: Insurance claims processing automation.
 Buy the report here.

 Insurance claims processing automation is a key innovation area in insurance